 PIMCO serves as the investment manager of the Fund.
-Subject to the supervision of the Board of Trustees of the Fund (the "Board") PIMCO is responsible for managing the investment activities of the Fund and the Fund's business affairs and other administrative matters.
-As of the date of this prospectus, Alfred T. Murata and Mohit Mittal are jointly and primarily responsible for the day-to-day management of the Fund.
-Effective as of October 2, 2023, Alfred T. Murata, Mohit Mittal and Giang Bui will be jointly and primarily responsible for the day-to-day management of the Fund.
+Subject to the supervision of the Board of Trustees of the Fund (the "Board") PIMCO is responsible for managing the investment activities of the Fund and the

+Fund's business affairs and other administrative matters.
+Alfred T. Murata, Mohit Mittal and Giang Bui are jointly and primarily responsible for the day-to-day management of the Fund.

-The Investment Manager receives an annual fee from the Fund, payable monthly, in an amount equal to 0.650% of the Fund's average daily net assets, including daily net assets attributable to any preferred shares that may be outstanding.
+The Investment Manager receives an annual fee from the Fund, payable monthly, in an amount equal to 0.810% of the Fund's average daily net assets, including daily net assets attributable to any preferred shares that may be outstanding.
 Average daily net assets means an average of all the determinations of the Fund's net assets (including net assets attributable to preferred shares) during a given month at the close of business on each business day during such month.
 PIMCO is located at 650 Newport Center Drive, Newport Beach, CA, 92660.
 Organized in 1971, PIMCO provides investment management and advisory services to private accounts of institutional and individual clients and to registered investment companies.
 PIMCO is a majority-owned indirect subsidiary of Allianz SE, a publicly traded European insurance and financial services company.
-As of June 30, 2023, PIMCO had approximately \$1.80 trillion in assets under management.
+As of September 30, 2023, PIMCO had approximately \$1.74 trillion in assets under management and \$1.37 trillion in third party assets under management.